 Ultimately, students’ greatest needs are for instruction and modeling, practice, live oral interaction, evaluation, and feedback.
 Whereas the ULAT itself, independent of the teacher, can provide instruction and modeling through its instructional videos and practice by means of its extensive exercises, the teacher is needed to give students the opportunity to engage in live oral interaction, to perform testing and to provide feedback.

-Seven suggestions for effectively using the ULAT remotely
+Five suggestions for effectively using the ULAT remotely

 Specifically, therefore, how can the remote teacher be efficient with limited time and strategically use the ULAT?
 Here are a few suggestions.

 1. PRIORITIZE ORAL INTERACTION WHEN MEETING FACE TO FACE